Russia is retreating, so why is the U.S. nudging Ukraine to compromise?

 The significance of Kherson

 Kherson was one of Russia's few successes in the war.
-Russia forces faced virtually no resistance as it captured the city on the Dnipro River.
+Russian forces faced virtually no resistance as they captured the city on the Dnipro River.
 This was seen as part of a broader Russian effort to take control of Ukraine's entire Black Sea coast, which is used to export the country's agricultural products, the foundation of its economy.

 Now the Russians say they are leaving Kherson without a fight, though Ukrainian forces have been advancing toward the city for the past two months.